obsidian-community/obsidian-hub/02 - Community Expansions/02.01 Plugins by Category/Uncategorized plugins.md

 - [[md-image-caption|Markdown Image Caption]]: Generate image caption
 - [[fountain-editor|Fountain Editor]]: Fountain (screenplay) syntax highlighting in the editor
 - [[title-generator|Title Generator]]: Quickly and easily title your notes using OpenAI's GPT-3.5
-- [[remotely-secure|Remotely Secure]]: Security fixes for the remotely-save unofficial plugin allowing users to synchronize notes between local device and the cloud service.
-Not backwards compatible.
 - [[inline-encrypter|Inline Encrypter]]: Encrypt secrets in your notes.
 - [[scholar|Scholar]]: Streamline Research Workflow in Obsidian
 - [[hexo-auto-updater|Hexo Auto updater]]: This is a hexo plugin for Obsidian that enable the auto update.